nunnasir/BankingOperation/README.md

 # BankingOperation
 Simple Banking Operation.
-BankingOperation Application Can create Account with unique account number and email address, update account by deposit and withdraw and check transaction history.
+BankingOperation Application Can create Account with unique account number and email address, can update account by deposit and withdraw and check transaction history.
 In this application all input field are verified on runtime.